-The OS Club wishes the very best of luck to Philip Thomas (H 95-00) who will be participating in the gruelling Paris-Brest-Paris (PBP) Cycle Challenge on the 18th-22nd August this year in aid of cancer research.
+The OS Club extends a heartfelt congratulations to Philip Thomas (H 95-00) who completed the gruelling Paris-Brest-Paris (PBP) Cycle Challenge on the 18th-22nd August this year, in aid of cancer research.
 Philip completed the race in a time of 79:32:49 or an average time of 15.27km/hr over the five punishing days.

 The Paris-Brest-Paris Cycle Challenge started in 1891 as a 1200km race.
 Originally exclusively for professional cyclists, the first ‘winner,’ Charles Terront, went on subsequently to win the Tour de France.
 He rode for the Michelin company on experimental pneumatic tyres and, despite taking an hour to repair a puncture, comfortably beat other riders on solid tyres.